 What are your goals for your Instagram account?
 Is it to drive sales to your online shop?
-Is it to create awareness of your business blog?
-Is it to drive traffic to your web site?
+Is it to create awareness for your business blog?
+Is it to drive traffic to your website?
 Whatever they are they should link back to your business goals.
 Re-visit these goals every once in a while in order to ensure you stay on track.

 5. Decide on a visual style